Learning of Time-Frequency Attention Mechanism for Automatic Modulation Recognition: Experiments

 \subsection{Experiment Results}

-Table \ref{table:ablation} shows the results of the ablation experiments.
-The FTA outperforms all other variants by a significant performance improvement.
-Whether cascaded CAM-FAM or cascaded CAM-TAM, the MR accuracy is improved compared to SCNN without attention, which indicates that the attention mechanism extracting meaningful frequency or time features can improve MR accuracy.
-In addition, experiment results in Table \ref{table:ablation} show that cascaded FAM and TAM performs worse than the proposed parallel architecture in FTA.
-Moreover, compared to CBAM, FTA has a better performance on MR. The ablation study shows that simultaneous modelling of frequency and time importance from spectrograms in CNN improves MR accuracy.
+Table \ref{table:ablation} shows the results of the ablation experiments on baseline model SCNN.
+The TFA outperforms all other variants by a significant performance improvement.
+Whether cascaded CAM-FAM or cascaded CAM-TAM, the recognition accuracy is improved compared to SCNN without attention, which indicates that the attention mechanism extracting meaningful frequency or time features can improve recognition accuracy.
+In addition, experiment results in Table \ref{table:ablation} show that cascaded FAM and TAM performs worse than the proposed parallel architecture in TFA.
+The ablation study shows that simultaneous modelling of frequency and time importance from spectrograms in CNN improves recognition accuracy.

-Fig. \ref{fig:resultSCNN} shows the recognition accuracy comparison between SCNN and FTA-SCNN versus SNR.
-Compared to the baseline model SCNN, the proposed FTA-SCNN has higher MR accuracy.
-Specifically, the recognition accuracy of FTA-SCNN is around 2\% higher than those of the SCNN when SNR is above $10$dB.
-The FTA-SCNN gets around 5\% to 8\% higher accuracy than SCNN when SNR is between $-8$dB and $10$dB.
+Fig. \ref{fig:resultSCNNab} shows the recognition accuracy comparison between SCNN and TFA-SCNN versus SNR on RadioML2016.10a and RadioML2016.10b.
+Compared to the baseline model SCNN, the proposed TFA-SCNN has higher recognition accuracy.
+Specifically, on RadioML2016.10a, the recognition accuracy of TFA-SCNN is around 2\% to 4\% higher than those of the SCNN when SNR is above $10$ dB, and around 5\% to 8\% higher than those of SCNN when SNR is between $-8$ dB and $10$ dB.
+On dataset RadioML2016.10b, the recognition accuracy of TFA-SCNN is around 1\% to 5\% higher than those of the SCNN when SNR is above $10$ dB.
+The TFA-SCNN gets around 3\% to 9\% higher accuracy than SCNN when SNR is between $-8$ dB and $10$ dB.

-Fig. \ref{fig:confMat} shows a series of confusion matrices of FTA-SCNN and SCNN at $-2$dB and $10$dB SNRs.
-Confusion matrices at $-2$dB demonstrate that FTA is able to improve the MR accuracy of all modulation modes at low SNRs, especially, MR accuracy of 8PSK, AM-DSB, and GFSK is improved by 15\% to 24\%.
-Moreover, confusion matrices at $10$dB show that at high SNRs, FTA is still able to improve the MR accuracy of most modulation modes, such as 8PSK, AM-DSB, BPSK, and QPSK.
-However, the accuracy of WBFM drops by 7\% due to the confusion problem between WBFM and AM-DSB.
-Both of them belong to analog modulation, and the data of WBFM and AM-DSB were generated by the same audio source signals containing silent segments, which makes some of their spectrograms are similar.
-Another factor that affects recognition accuracy at $10$dB SNR is the confusion problem between 8PSK and QPSK.
-The reason is that the main difference between 8PSK and QPSK is in phase, while spectrograms are weak in representing phase information.
+Fig. \ref{fig:confMat} shows confusion matrices of TFA-SCNN and SCNN at $-2$ dB SNR on RadioML2016.10a.
+The results show that TFA is able to improve the recognition accuracy of all modulation modes, especially for modes: 8PSK, AM-DSB, and GFSK, getting around 15\% to 24\% performance improvement.
+The confusion problem between WBFM and AM-DSB is because that both of them belong to analog modulation, and the signal data were generated using the same audio source signal with silent segments, making some of their spectrogram features more difficult to distinguish.
+Another confusion problem is between 8PSK and QPSK, since the main difference between 8PSK and QPSK is in phase, while spectrograms are weak in representing phase information.